 KEY RULES & PROCEDURES

 The Prevention Plan is a lot to wade through, so we’ve pulled out key rules and procedures to follow Before & Upon Arrival and During Your Stay.
-Please refer to the full plan (link above) to view detailed protocols for everything from using shared equipment to participating in field trips, and contact FHL Operations Manager Bernadette Holthuis if you have any questions.
+Please refer to the full plan (link below) to view detailed protocols for everything from using shared equipment to participating in field trips, and contact FHL Operations Manager Bernadette Holthuis if you have any questions.

 PLAN AHEAD FOR COVID PROCEDURES

 When considering your visit to FHL, make sure you’ve read carefully through the key rules and procedures.
 Plan ahead for them, especially for the pre-arrival COVID-19 test and, if you are not vaccinated, the quarantine requirements that start two weeks before you arrive.
 Note that of you are not vaccinated, you may need to schedule extra time for your visit, as you will not be able to access shared FHL spaces or equipment during an initial quarantine period at FHL of 7-14 days.

 Since June 2020, FHL has been running in-person courses, apprenticeships, and an REU program in addition to hosting independent researchers and scholars.
 As of early June 2021, we have had no known cases of COVID-19.
 We credit this success largely to our visitors following the rules and procedures in our Prevention Plan.
 We are thankful to everyone for doing their part to keep the Labs and island community COVID-free!